 Try to move until the chin area is completely above the bar before slowly lowering to the start position.
 Remember to keep the core and legs tight!

 Tips: This exercise is best used at the start of a workout, because the lifter is working against gravity.
-Want to up the intensity?
-Try adding more reps and sets, or even use a pull up belt to attach weight.
+Try adding more reps and sets, or even use a pull up belt to attach weight if you want to increase the intensity.

 Muscles Targeted: The back muscles are the main target for this exercise, primarily the lats, traps, and rhomboids.
 The scapular muscles will also be working as a secondary, which include the teres muscles, infraspinatus, and levator scapulae, as well as the biceps and posterior delts.